mbarcia/pipelineframework/docs/guide/getting-started.md

 </dependency>
 ```

-If you don't need persistence functionality, you can omit these dependencies and set `autoPersist = false` on all your pipeline steps.
+If you don't need persistence functionality, you can omit these dependencies.

 ### Basic Configuration